TheCodingTurtle/tortlecard/README.md

-# These are instructions for the older version.
-New instructions will be created soon

-# tortle card
 These are all the files for my 16-bit GPU called the tortle card 200X3D

 You can find the instructions to simulate it down below